OOI-RCA-APL/ceres/docs/reference/cli.md

 #### `ceres groups load`

-Load groups from a file, reporting how many
+Load groups from a file, reporting how many.

 | Option | Required | Description |
 | --- | --- | --- |